Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#206](https://github.com/Icinga/icinga-powershell-framework/pull/206) Fixes background service check daemon for collecting metrics over time which will no longer share data between configured checks which might cause higher CPU load and a possible memory leak
 * [#208](https://github.com/Icinga/icinga-powershell-framework/pull/208) Fixes `Convert-IcingaPluginThresholds` which sometimes did not return proper numeric usable values for our internal functions, causing issues on plugin calls.
 In addition the function now also supports the handling for % units.

+### Experimental

+* [#204](https://github.com/Icinga/icinga-powershell-framework/pull/204) Adds experimental feature to forward checks executed by the Icinga Agent to an internal REST-Api, to reduce the performance impact on systems with lower resources available

 ## 1.3.1 (2021-02-04)

 [Issue and PRs](https://github.com/Icinga/icinga-powershell-framework/milestone/12?closed=1)